ladaksh/iceland/README.md

 1. Arrive at Reykjavik (Keflavik)
 2. Pickup Rental Car
 3. Head to Blue Lagoon
+4. Checkout the town center of Reykjavik (if possible)
-4. Head back to room at Akranes
+5. Head back to room at Akranes

-5. Potential things to do:
-    1. Golden Circle (day 2)
-    2. Blue Lagoon (day 1)
-    3. Plane wreck (if possible else not) (low priority)
-    4. Hiking in Thingvellir National Park (day 2)
-    5. Town Center of Reykjavik (day 1)
-    6. Snæfellsjökull National Park, Iceland (day 3)

 ## 01-aug-2023 (tue)